sayalipardhe-ai/Iot-water-level-monitoring-system/README.md

 ⚙️ Working Explanation

 🌱 Learning Outcomes
-Through this project, we learned:• IoT implementation and sensor integration• Hardware troubleshooting and debugging• Real-time monitoring concepts• Team collaboration and presentation skills• Problem-solving using technology
+Through this project, we learned:
+• IoT implementation and sensor    integration
+• Hardware troubleshooting and debugging
+• Real-time monitoring concepts
+• Team collaboration and presentation skills
+• Problem-solving using technology